zulip/zulip/docs/production/modifying-zulip.md

 * We do not support downgrading from master to earlier versions, so if downtime for your Zulip server is unacceptable, make sure you have a current backup in case the upgrade fails.
+* Our changelog contains [draft release notes](../overview/changelog.html) available listing major changes since the last release.
+The **Upgrade notes** section will always be current, even if some new features aren't documented.

 ## Contributing patches